-The pre-master’s programme is designed not only to address any deficiencies in your prior knowledge, but it is also an efficient way to find out whether studying at a research university in the field of Psychology is right for you.
+The pre-master’s programme is designed not only to address any deficiencies in your prior knowledge, but it is also an effective way to find out whether studying at a research university in the field of Psychology is right for you.
 To this end, in the pre-master Psychology programme several rules, as a Binding Recommendation (Bindend Studieadvies), are applicable.
-In case of a negative binding recommendation (e.g. the student does not meet (one or more of) the requirements as listed below) the student will be excluded from further following courses (this means that the pre-master is terminated) and is no longer entitled to enroll in the pre-master and master’s programme Psychology at the University of Twente .
+There is for example limited time in which you have to complete the pre-master.
+You also have to earn sufficient marks with a maximum of one re-sit per course.
+That said, in practice almost all motivated students complete the programme in the allotted time.

 You can apply for admittance online, see https://www.utwente.nl/en/education/master/how-to-apply/.
 Students who integrate the premaster’s programme in their programme of a University of Applied Sciences, can apply via kiesopmaat.